Awards

 Book Chapters

-- Toward a Legal Framework for Patient Access to At-Home Health Care Device Data (forthcoming 2022) ssrn
+- Toward a Legal Framework for Patient Access to At-Home Health Care Device Data (2024) ssrn

-- A Failure to Interoperate: The Lost Mars Climate Orbiter (forthcoming 2022)
+A Failure to Interoperate: The Lost Mars Climate Orbiter (2022)

 - In “You Are Not Expected to Understand This”: How 26 Lines of Code Changed the World